Mondelez raises 2019 sales outlook, posts rise in revenue

 CHICAGO, Oct 29 (Reuters) - Oreo maker Mondelez International Inc MDLZ.O raised its 2019 sales forecast on Tuesday after reporting a 1.1% rise in third-quarter revenue, driven by higher demand in emerging markets and North America.

-Mondelez said it expects full-year organic net revenue growth of over 3.5%, up from the Illinois-based company's previous forecast of over 3% growth.
-Mondelez also said it now expects adjusted earnings per share growth of 5% to 7% on a constant-currency basis.
+Mondelez said it expects full-year organic net revenue growth of over 3.5% and adjusted earnings per share growth of 5% to 7% on a constant-currency basis.

-The company has been investing in marketing and creating new products to suit shoppers in emerging markets like China and India, where rising incomes and e-commerce sales have countered slow demand in developed countries.

-Mondelez reported third-quarter earnings of $1.42 billion, or 98 cents per share, up from $1.19 billion, or 81 cents per share a year earlier.
-The company earned 64 cents a share on an adjusted basis, beating analysts' estimate of 60 cents of according to Refinitiv I/B/E/S data.

 Net revenue rose to $6.36 billion in the quarter ended Sept.
-30 from $6.29 billion a year earlier, just beating analysts' estimate of $6.34 billion.
+30 from $6.29 billion a year earlier.

 (Reporting by Richa Naidu in Chicago Editing by Matthew Lewis)